-This is a beautiful city with a lot to see and do on any of your visits, here is an example, the Royal Palace of Madrid.
+Madrid is a beautiful city with a lot to see and do.
+Here is an example: the Royal Palace of Madrid.

 The Royal Palace of Madrid

-This is one of the main tourist attractions in the city and is the official residence of the King of Spain, although today it is mainly used for official ceremonies.
+This is one of the main tourist attractions in the city and is the official residence of the King of Spain.

-The palace was built in the 18th century by order of King Felipe V and is is one of the largest palaces in Europe with more than 3,400 rooms and built over the site of the former Alcazar of Madrid, which was destroyed by fire in 1734.
+The palace was built in the 18th century by order of King Felipe V and is one of the largest palaces in Europe, with more than 3,400 rooms.
+It was built over the site of the former Alcazar of Madrid, which was destroyed by fire in 1734.

-It is known for its impressive architecture, visitors ha a tour which includes visiting the works by artists of the time, such as Goya, Velázquez and Mengs and also some of the palace’s rooms, including the Throne Room, the Porcelain Room, the Gasparini Room, and the Royal Armory, which houses an impressive collection of weapons.
+It is known for its impressive architecture.
+Visitors have a tour that includes visiting the works of artists of the time, such as Goya, Velázquez, and Mengs, as well as some of the palace’s rooms, including the throne room, the porcelain room, the Gasparini room, and the Royal Armory, which houses an impressive collection of weapons.

-In addition to tourist visits, it is used for a variety of official events and ceremonies, such as the reception of foreign heads of state and the celebration of weddings and other royal events thar are sourounded by artists such as Caravaggio, El Greco, and Rubens are also included.
+In addition to tourist visits, it is used for a variety of official events and ceremonies, such as the reception of foreign heads of state and the celebration of weddings and other royal events that are surrounded by artists such as Caravaggio, El Greco, and Rubens.
 In short, the Royal Palace of Madrid is a must for any tourist visiting the city, as it offers a fascinating insight into the history and culture of Spain.

 What to see in the Royal Palace of Madrid